nicholaskim6/personal-website/app/data/writings/Artificial_Elongation_of_Childhood.md

 "negative" experiences and failures.)
 For instance, the college admissions process provides a novel amount of stress for high schoolers, many of who, for the first time, face the loss of a huge dream when rejected.
-This event alone probably explains a lot of what maturity difference exists between say, high school sophomores and college freshmen, and you could probably have this experience occur at any point in adolescence while resulting in a similar increase in maturity.
+This event alone probably explains a lot of what's interpreted as a maturity gap between say, high school sophomores and college freshmen.
+It may be possible that introducing that event earlier might not lead to a similarly "mature" reflection and development, but my sense is that you pushing this experience a few years earlier would result in a similar increase in maturity.
+While anecdotal, there seems to be many cases I've come across, both personal and in reading, of younger individuals displaying mature qualities after having gone through significant stress, which seem to point to potential for maturity to be realized arbitrarily early in adolescents.
 <br><br>
 While the above is far from a robust argument, what makes this still worthwhile to discuss are the huge ramifications this could have for the greater society from say,